-Tremor is the most common movement disorder.
-It is defined as an involuntary rhythmic oscillation of ≥1 body parts, mediated by alternating contractions of reciprocally acting muscles.
+Tremor is defined as an involuntary rhythmic oscillation of ≥1 body parts, mediated by alternating contractions of reciprocally acting muscles.
 It commonly affects the upper extremities but can also affect the head, chin, voice, or legs.
 Tremor, if severe, may impair activities of daily living or occupation, and may lead to embarrassment and social withdrawal.

 Its rhythmicity differentiates it from other involuntary movements such as myoclonus, clonus, chorea, dystonia, and tics, although patients with these other conditions may complain of "shaking" or "tremulousness".
 For appropriate diagnosis and treatment, it is critical to determine the positional properties that make the tremor most noticeable.
 Most tremors can be classified as "rest" or "action".